elisttm/sillybot/README.md

 # sillybot

-formerly trashbot, sillybot is a simple but useful discord bot written in python using the discord.py api wrapper
+(formerly trashbot) a simple multipurpose pre-interactions discord bot written in the discord.py api wrapper

 [more info and important links can be found here](https://elisttm.space/bot)